-When you only have a small bit of time to plan for and implement your math intervention strategy, managing your math intervention materials can be the difference between having a successful group meeting and not meeting at all on any given day.
+When you only have a small bit of time to plan for and implement your math intervention organization strategy, managing your math intervention materials can be the difference between having a successful group meeting and not meeting at all on any given day.

+How do you organize math intervention materials?
 This organizational strategy is what worked best for me.
 It is a strategy that evolved and was tweaked over time but ultimately worked best for me.
 Use this blueprint as your starting point and tweak and adjust for yourself!

 Print and Copy a Full Unit At a Time

 There’s nothing worse than finding that the copier is down in the morning when you need recording forms for your lessons in the afternoon.
 Rather than copying one day at a time, I started my math intervention organization each unit by copying ALL math intervention materials ahead of time.